alaaahmade/FlowUp-NextJs-client/README.md

-# 🏰 Arena Frontend - Sprint Overview
+# 🏰 FlowUp Frontend - Sprint Overview

 ## 📌 Project Description

-Arena's frontend is built using **Next.js**, providing a fast, scalable, and SEO-friendly interface for users.
+FlowUp's frontend is built using **Next.js**, providing a fast, scalable, and SEO-friendly interface for users.
 This sprint focuses on **setting up the project structure, implementing authentication pages, and automating CI/CD** to ensure a smooth development workflow.

 ---